jdefrance7/SeniorDesignProject/README.md

     `can_config.h`

-3. `canard_avr` - used to bridge canard and the CAN driver
+3. `canard_avr` - used to bridge 'canard' and 'can'

     `canard_avr.h`